zlidiabetichar/Transmitter--BEE-click-board/README.md

 The project (with my modifications) was tested by an assistent from Ra?unarski Fakultet (RAF) and evaluated as fully functional for the required assigment which was in short:

-A transmiter/relay/reciever system that can send short and long signals via WiFi and represent the signl in a video and audio manner.
+A transmitter/relay/reciever system that can send short and long signals via WiFi and represent the signal in a video and audio manner.
 For the video,the on-board TFT display was used, for audio, the on-board speaker system was used.
-The board mode (transmiter/receiver/relay) was changed: in real time via pressing of specific buttons on the board, with a visual cue via LED lamps switching on/off.
+The board mode (transmitter/receiver/relay) is changed in real time via pressing of specific buttons on the board, with a visual cue via LED lamps switching on/off.
-\ No newline at end of file
 Added a note that the default debounce routine/function does not work as intended in the provided library (that was provided by MikroElektronika)
-\ No newline at end of file